tombroucke/wp-plugin-php-scoper-example/README.md

 # WP Plugin PHP scoper example

 This example plugin shows how you can introduce [PHP-Scoper](https://github.com/humbug/php-scoper) to your WordPress plugin.

 In this project, PHP-scoper will prefix all dependencies.
 We build a `vendor_prefixed` directory that contains all the prefixed dependencies. devDependencies will be installed to the `vendor` directory, so we can run tests (`composer test`).
+As the scoped dependencies are not in the `composer.json` `require` list, this plugin can be installed alongside other version of dependencies.
+E.g. if your root `composer.json` requires `psr/log ^1` or `psr/log ^3`, you will still be able to install this plugin.

 ## See it in action